HOW TO BUY A USED CAR

 NEGOTIATING

-As distasteful as it may be to some, negotiating is the key to getting the price you want.
-Dealers are masters at the game of negotiating; they do it every day.
-Your best weapon is information and preparation, but don't expect to outwit or outmaneuver the dealer - they've seen it all.
-Your best bet is to show the dealer you are serious about purchasing a vehicle and are sincere in your offer.
-Grandstanding, losing your temper, or wasting the dealer's time benefits no one.
 A simple "Thank you for your time, but I simply won't pay that price.
 Here's my number if you change your mind.
 Good day." often works wonders if you follow up by walking out the door.
 It is this very distaste for negotiating and confrontation that gives rise to the myriad of car buying services that promise you a "fair deal".
 A fair deal for who?
 Your concern should be the BEST deal for YOU!
 If the dealer doesn't think it has any fairness in it, he'll simply choose not to sell you the car at that price, and you go from there.

-When buying from a dealer, we strongly recommend paying no more than the retail numbers on our website.
+on our website.
 It may not be unusual to see asking prices hundreds or thousands over our retail level.
 Buying at that level would make any dealer very happy.
 It is not unusual for a dealer to mark up even moderately priced used cars three, four, or even five or more thousand dollars.
-Some of the upper end luxury cars may be marked well beyond that.
-Do not be afraid to haggle aggressively.
-Dealers may feign indignation but rest assured, they will not be offended.
+Some of the upper end luxury cars may be marked

 If you are buying from a private party, you should pay under retail and as close to wholesale as possible.